lkrsova/lkrsova.github.io/_posts/2021-03-22-how-to-cite-properly.md

 <div style="text-align: center"><img src="/assets/img/citation.png"></div>

 The basic premise of citing sources in academic writing of any sort is to **give credit where it's due to the smart people whose work inspired you to write yours**.
 It also prevents people from presenting other people's work as their own, which is an act of plagiarism and violation of academic intergrity.
-In non-academic word: you stole someone's idea and didn't give them credit.
+In non-academic word: You stole someone's idea and didn't give them credit.
 Boo!

 So everyone can realize where and when you cite in your own writing, there are citations styles and rules unifying how to do it.

 ### Citation styles
 In the North American academic environment, the most commonly used citations styles are MLA, APA, and Chicago.
 The styles are dependent on the discipline, journals, and other domain-based practices and rules.
 Believe it or not, different people have different favorite citations styles as much as they have that one particular one they hate.
 In my case, I'm not a fan of the ones <a href="https://www.bibguru.com/blog/citation-styles-numbers-in-brackets/">using numbers in brackets</a>.
 Unfortunately they are very common in my field.